hwshadow/learning-bootcamps/elasticsearch/04-elastic-search-methods/README.md

 # Interfaces avaliable for search
 Elasticsearch is built on top of lucene.
-In generally a simple lucene query looks like this
+A simple lucene query looks like this
 ```
 fieldName:"termToSearchFor"
 ```
-We will explore the power of lucene a little later.

 There are 4 common methods of executing queries against Elasticsearch (outside of GUIs like kibana and grafana):
 ## [URI search](https://www.elastic.co/guide/en/elasticsearch/reference/6.4/search-uri-request.html) via Lucene query
-|`q` parameter is a URL-encoded Lucene query
+- `q` parameter is a URL-encoded Lucene query
-|`size` parameter sets the max documents returned (up to 10k)
+- `size` parameter sets the max documents returned (up to 10k)
-|`sort` parameter (not shown) is useful for sorting, in the form of `fieldName:asc/fieldName:desc`
+- `sort` parameter (not shown) is useful for sorting, in the form of `fieldName:asc/fieldName:desc`
-|good for quick and simple lucene queries
+- these are good for quick ad-hoc queries

 ```bash
 curl -XGET 'localhost:9200/shakespeare/_search?size=1&q=text_entry:"arms"&pretty'